Chetan0211/LearningMaterial/Rails/running_an_environment.md

 That's it, it will run all the commands you mentioned in Procfile.dev.

 Note: When you run the `./bin/dev` if you get something like permission denied then you just run `chmod +x ./bin/dev` so that you will be giving permissions.
 Then you can run the command again.
 This time it will run smoothly.

+Note: When you run using `./bin/dev` you cannot debug as this line will run multiple services.
+When you add debugger line in code you can interact in terminal but you need to use new terminal.
+And inside that type "rdbg -A"(This will work when you are using debug gem as a debugger.)